chbh-opensource/mri-on-bear-edu/docs/workshop5/first-level-analysis.md

 <b>Hit the GO button!</b>

-!!! note "Running FSL on BlueBEAR"
+!!! tip "Running FSL on BlueBEAR"
     FSL jobs are now submitted in an automated way to a back-end high performance computing cluster on BlueBEAR for execution.
 Processing time for this analysis will vary but will probably be about 5 mins per run.

 ## Monitoring and viewing the results